Budapest in a nutshell

 Are you planning a city Break?
-I found that this website helps me find & book quality rental properties.
+I found that this website helps me find & book tours in Budapest.

-The city is also very famous for its thermal baths, with more than a 100!
+The city is also very famous for its thermal baths, with more than 100!

-Hungary is relatively small country, a member of NATO, of the EU, but they still have their own currency due to the conditions the economy of the country.
+Interesting fact: Hungary is a relatively small country, a member of NATO, of the EU, but they still have their currency due to the conditions of the country’s economy.

 TIP: Public transportation, buy a 24 h pass, never go online on a non-validated ticket, do not cross the street outside the zebra lines, there are big fines.